 The LG G8X ThinQ features a 6.4-inch OLED screen with a resolution of 2,340 × 1,080 pixels, chip Qualcomm Snapdragon 855, Dynamic 6GB Memory, 128GB built-in storage expandable up to one terabyte with microSD cards, Android Pie system, chip NFC built-in, built-in FM radio receiver, speakers Stereo headphones, 3.5 millimeter slot for headphones and built-in 4,000mAh battery with support for 21 watt wireless charging and 9 watt wireless charging.

 Like most home appliances LG In recent years, the G8X ThinQ has also enjoyed IP68 protection against water and dust and high-quality and unique military MIL-STD 810G protection against shocks and blows - thanks in part to the aluminum shell covered with glass Gorilla Glass 5 on the front and glass Gorilla Glass 6 on the back.

-The new device's camera lineup will include a rear camera pair, with a primary 12 megapixel unit with f / 1.8 aperture key and a wide-angle optical image stabilization system and 13 megapixel secondary camera, and an 32 megapixel selfie camera f / 1.9 and support forHDR - which is expected to be a decent improvement from relatively basic 8 megapixel selfie cameras in the G8 and G8S models.
+The new device's camera lineup will include a rear camera pair, with a primary 12 megapixel unit with f / 1.8 aperture key and a wide-angle optical image stabilization system and 13 megapixel secondary camera, and an 32 megapixel selfie camera f / 1.9 and support forHDR - which is expected to be a decent improvement from relatively basic 8-megapixel selfie cameras in the G8 and G8S models.

-LG's alternative flagship smartphone is expected to be available in Europe starting this November at a recommended price of 750 Euros, including the local VAT equivalent, with an additional 250 Euro price tag for the DualScreen cover that will still allow the manufacturer to boast that it offers similar capabilities toGalaxy Fold in half the price. what do you think?
+LG's alternative flagship smartphone is expected to be available in Europe starting this November at a suggested retail price of € 750, including the local equivalent VAT, with an additional € 250 price tag for the DualScreen cover that will still allow the manufacturer to boast similar capabilities toGalaxy Fold in half the price. what do you think?
 Let's share with everyone!